Essence of Discrete Trial Training in ABA

 Comparison with Other ABA Techniques

-When it comes to autism intervention, there are several effective approaches based on Applied Behavior Analysis (ABA) principles.
+When it comes to autism intervention, there are several effective approach based on Applied Behavior Analysis (ABA) principles.
 Two notable techniques that differ from Discrete Trial Training (DTT) in terms of structure and focus are the Early Start Denver Model (ESDM) and Pivotal Response Treatment (PRT).

 Early Start Denver Model (ESDM)